rauc/rauc/docs/concept/update-concept.rst

   filename=appfs.ext4

-The ``compatible`` string is used to determine whether the update image is An update is allowed only if the *update manifest* string and the system information string match exactly.
+The ``compatible`` string is used to determine whether the update image is compatible with the target system.
+An update is allowed only if the *update manifest* string and the system information string match exactly.